- Fashion and Beauty

 A simple homemade hair conditioner is also very cheap.
 A pound of BTMS-50, which costs under $20 (plus shipping) will make about three gallons of basic conditioner--and it's very easy to make.
 Such a simple, basic conditioner is, in my experience, equal in quality to inexpensive store-bought conditioners.
 Fragrance is, of course, an added cost, but very little is needed, and another very major advantage of homemade is that it allows you to choose really nice fragrances.
 (Maybe you have noticed that most cheap shampoos and conditioners have an unpleasant plastic scent, and that the Sweet Pea is indistinguishable from the Lavender.)

 But making your own conditioner also allows you to move on from something that just "works fine."
 Additives are available that will make your hair silky soft, shiny, and healthy, and will allow you to customize your product to suit your hair.
-These additives involve extra expense, but they also mean that you need not settle for a product that may be skimping on quality ingredients.
+(For more information about customizing both shampoo and conditioner to your hair's specific needs, I would suggest studying swiftcraftymonkey's blogs.)
+Additives involve extra expense, but they also mean that you need not settle for a product that may be skimping on quality ingredients.
 And, for me, the cost of making a rather fancy homemade conditioner comes to $5.55 for a 24-ounce batch, which is not bad for what I (immodestly) believe to be a really great product.

 How I Got Around To Exploring Additives